Brown Butter Sugar Cookies

 Below are some swaps and substitutions that you can make.

-• 1 Large Egg – If you have an egg allergy you can try using a flaxseed egg or a vegan egg replacer like this made by Bob’s Red Mill.
+- 1 Large Egg – If you have an egg allergy, you can try using a flaxseed egg or a vegan egg replacer like this one made by Bob’s Red Mill.

-If you need to make gluten-free brown butter cookies, use gluten-free flour in place of the all-purpose flour.
+If you need to make gluten-free brown butter cookies, here’s what I recommend doing:

 Brown Butter Sugar Cookies Troubleshooting & FAQs